 So I extended the line through B and C to where it met the Square's

 horizontal diagonal.
-Then I mirrored the lines A _ B, and B _
+Then I mirrored lines A-B, and B-C

-Square, and the horizontal diagonal of the Square serves as one of
+Square, with the horizontal diagonal of the Square serving as one of

 the star's arms.